cinar/indicator/README.md

 Indicator is a Golang module providing various stock technical analysis indicators, strategies, and a backtest framework for trading.

+*I also have a TypeScript version of this module now at [Indicator TS](https://github.com/cinar/indicatorts).*

 ## Indicators Provided

 The following list of indicators are currently supported by this package: